hippyvm/hippyvm/README.md

 ## Contribution

-As many opensource projects, HippyVM is looking for contributors.
+Like many open-source projects, HippyVM is looking for contributors.

-HippyVM has a really low barrier of entry, differently than other VM's is not using nigher C nor C++, it uses RPython, which syntax is a subset of Python language.
+In contrast with most language implementations that use C or C++, HippyVM has a low barrier of entry since it uses RPython, a subset of the Python language.
 It's really easy to write and read.
 Check out our implementation of [strstr](http://php.net/manual/pl/function.strstr.php)

 ```python
 @wrap(['space', str, W_Root, Optional(bool)], aliases=['strchr'])